 Hoping you are all organised with your Thermo gifts already.
 Not that I’m promoting anything much!!
 It truly is December 2012 already.
 Sorry to inform you so brutally.
 It WILL be Christmas day in the blink of pixel, so get onto it.
 Leave notes taped to his computer screen, make a whole Pinterest board about what you want and send him the link, stop cooking dinners completely because you ‘need’ inspiration and the only inspiration comes in the form of; ….Fill in the blankety blank blank….Channel your inner Jingle Bells, and get ready.

-4-10 white marshmallows, cubed (this will depend on the size of the marshmallows you purchase)
+- 4 - 10 white marshmallows, cubed (this will depend on the size of the marshmallows you buy)

 Cut a piece of baking paper so that it fits the length of a loaf tin exactly.
 Leave lots of overhang on the sides so you can remove the rocky road easily.